ted-tanner/entries-backend/Readme.md

 ### Do it later

 * Add webauthn-rs and totp_rs
+* Endpoint for changing user's encryption key (must re-encrypt user data and budget keys and get a new recovery key.)
+This should also log all other devices out.
 * Once NIST comes out with an official recommendation for a quantum-resistant algorithm, add another key pair with the new algorithm and begin double-encrypting and signing with the new quantum-resistant algorithm
 * Rotate users' RSA keys.
 Keep the old one on hand (and the date it was retired) for decrypting keys from current budget invitations
 * Update crates (like base64)